Cray-HPE/docs-csm/troubleshooting/known_issues/ims_remote_node_image_build_failure.md

     adc9dca4255fea61402013c4b7a2089f61e95421
     ```

-1. Continue with the directions
+1. Continue with the directions.

     Now follow the directions in [Create a barebones IMS builder image](../../operations/image_management/Configure_a_Remote_Build_Node.md#create-a-barebones-ims-builder-image)
     but use the `COMMIT_ID` from the previous step in Step 3.